DILCISBoard/E-ARK-AIP/README.md

 # E-ARK AIP Specification

-This repository holds information about the Archival Information Package (AIP)  format specification maintained by the DLM Archival Standards Board (http://www.dasboard.eu).
+This repository holds information about the Archival Information Package (AIP)  format specification maintained by the DILCIS Board (http://www.dilcis.eu).

 ## Objectives